-Please note featured images are of the MS Normandie.
+Please note images featured here in the gallery are of the MS Normandie only.

 A wonderful way to see all the classic sites of the Austrian Danube including Passau, Linz, Vienna and the Wachau castles and vineyards.
 Pedal out from your floating hotel as you stop off on your cruise for easy day rides packed full of fab places to visit, then return to relax and literally watch the world go by as you cruise onwards to your next Danube destination.
 All cycling is optional, leaving you to explore the jewels of this awesome river valley up close, or simply sit back and watch the show from comfortable decks of the MS Normandie or MS Arlene II.

 Due to navigation conditions, the exact details of itineraries are confirmed daily at the morning briefing meetings.
 All cycling itineraries are optional.
 All overnights are on board your floating hotel, the MS Normandie or MS Arlene II and some overnights may include transit to the next destination.